sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="bitlockerstatus"></a>**BitlockerStatus** (at boot time)
-<p style="margin-left: 20px">When Bitlocker is on, the device is able to protect data that is stored on the drive from unauthorized access, when the system is turned off or goes to hibernation.</p>
+<p style="margin-left: 20px">When Bitlocker is on at boot time, the device is able to protect data that is stored on the drive from unauthorized access, when the system is turned off or goes to hibernation.</p>

 <p style="margin-left: 20px">Windows BitLocker Drive Encryption, encrypts all data stored on the Windows operating system volume.
 BitLocker uses the TPM to help protect the Windows operating system and user data and helps to ensure that a computer is not tampered with, even if it is left unattended, lost, or stolen.</p>